starodubtsevconsulting/confs/README.md

 use the command list to install items from the folders.
 This, along with the folder structure and READMEs, should be enough context for your AI companion to be helpful.

+Note: the scripts are written for zsh/bash and should work on macOS too, but I have not tested that.